 SSE Renewables has formally promoted a Compulsory Purchase Order (“CPO”) for the acquisition of land required for the transportation of turbine components for Strathy South Wind Farm.
 CPO is a legal process used to acquire land, or rights in land, needed to enable a project to proceed, where this might otherwise not be possible through negotiation alone, and where there is a strong case in the public interest to do so.

 SSE Renewables primary aim is to reach voluntary agreements with all impacted landowners, and we are encouraged by the on-going negotiations to date.
-Our decision to submit a CPO is not uncommon and will run in the background to on-going voluntary negotiations.
 The primary aim remains unchanged; to reach a voluntary agreement with all parties.

 We are fully aware and sensitive to the concerns that affected parties may have.
-We actively encourage all affected parties to discuss their concerns directly with the Project team and if they are not already in dialogue with a member of the team, to please e-mail [email protected] for further information.
+We actively encourage all affected parties to discuss their concerns directly with the Project team and voluntary negotiations are continuing.
+Please e-mail [email protected] for further information.

 Planning Application Amendment – April 2023